DonczewLab/SLAM-Seq_Analysis/README.md

   + Generates mutation rates, context, UTR rates, SNP evaluation
   + Summarizes and merges mutation counts across samples
   + Outputs T>C mutation information per read and UTR position

++ **How Normalization Works**
+  + Total-readcount normalization
+    + Compute per-sample factors as colSums(totalreadcounts) / 1e7 (reads per 10M), then divide each column of primary twotcreadcounts by these factors.
+  + Spike-in normalization (optional)
+    + Compute per-sample spike-in factors as colSums(totalreadcounts_spikein) / 1e6 (spike-in reads per 1M), then divide primary twotcreadcounts by these factors.
+*This yields two complementary normalizations you can use side-by-side.*

 + **Scalable and Reproducible**
   + Parallelizable via Snakemake